 - Next Day Probability Up: Probability that the value of the measured asset will go up the next day.

 - Next Day Probability Down: Probability that the value of the measured asset will go down the next day.

 - Market Emotion: Market energy measured from the equilibrium energy as zero offset.
 Positive: Bull, Negative: Bear.

 - Market Power: Rate at which work is done, in other words, energy converted to price movement.

 - Market Resistance: Entropic force resisting change to the dominant price direction.

-- Market Noise: Diffusion that dissipates market energy so that it is not used to generate price movement.
+- Market Noise: Diffusion that dissipates market energy (analogous to strain or viscosity) so that less energy is used to generate price movement.

 The Sharpe ratio is defined using statistical expressions, namely, the average return and the standard deviation.
 It is clear, however, that financial markets are not in statistical equilibrium, and this measure is misleading in most financial markets.
 The non-equilibrium generalization of the Sharpe ratio can be shown to be always greater than the equilibrium case.
 Therefore we call the non-equilibrium expression a “Sharper ratio”, and is defined as the ratio of the expected PL minus the risk-free return, divided by the expected PL minus the average return.